Easy To Follow Do It Yourself (DIY) Lawn Care Charleston SC Landscaping

 4.)
 My landscape friend at New Leaf Landscaping, Co. told me that it’s best to keep my lawn about an inch tall, cutting it too short can kill your lawn as well because it is too short and the heat will cook it up and kill it.
 Plus it looks much better if it’s lush and thick.
 Raise the mowing height of the lawn mower during summer months; a higher mowing height encourages root growth and reduces heat stress.

 If you follow these simple steps you’ll be good to go and be the envy of the neighborhood too I promise.
-Trust me, my other neighbors, my friends, and my family have been following my method and I have watched them save their yard even after it looked dead.
+Trust me, my other neighbors follow these steps and I have watched them save their yard even after it looked dead.